SuminK135/SuminK135.github.io/about.md

 ### Why I Like Developing?

 Hello World!!
-When I was studing socal science, I naturally interested in changing the world.
+When I was studing socal science, I naturally interested in the world.
 After reading books and looking around, I realized that information technologies are very important for our human being lifes.
 This world is changing so fast. when I was young maybe middle school, the mobile phone had only two options: calling and texting.
 Now the Electronic Cars are another mobile information devices.